Non-Additive Metrics

 You can also use the following settings:

-For more information on these settings, see Settings for System-Defined Aggregates Only.
+For more information on these settings, see Aggregate Settings.
 For more information on configuring settings in AtScale, see Configuring Global Settings and Configuring Model Settings.

 Distinct count (exact)

 For example, suppose you wanted to know how many distinct customers purchased a particular product.
 If a single customer buys a product more than once, an additive count will count the customer twice and give incorrect results.
-For example, there was a total of 6 sales for the product, but those sales came from only 5 distinct customers.
+For example, there were a total of six sales for the product, but those sales came from only five distinct customers.
 In order to get the correct results, you need to look at the individual customers who bought the product, and take out the duplicates.

 By default, the AtScale engine does not create aggregates for this type of metric because the engine would have to compute and store every exact combination of dimension members to ensure accuracy, which is not scalable.
-For example, to count the number of customer purchases by gender (which has 2 distinct values - Male, Female) and by state (which has potentially 50 distinct values - AZ, CA, TX, and so on), the intersection of those two dimensions alone would require 100 pre-computed values for each non-additive metric.
+For example, to count the number of customer purchases by gender (which has two distinct values: Male and Female) and by state (which has potentially 50 distinct values: AZ, CA, TX, and so on), the intersection of those two dimensions alone would require 100 pre-computed values for each non-additive metric.

 You can however, enable aggregates for distinct count metrics by enabling the aggregates.create.allowExactDistinctCountMeasures.enabled setting.
 You can also use the following settings:

-For more information on these settings, see Settings for System-Defined Aggregates Only.
+For more information on these settings, see Aggregate Settings (global level) and Aggregate Settings (model level).
 For more information on configuring settings in AtScale, see Configuring Global Settings and Configuring Model Settings.

 Percentile